Healthy Homes Assessment Clive

 Home Assessments Clive for Rental Properties

-There are a myriad of concerns to check during a house inspection to determine whether your rental property meets all the basic requirements of Healthy Homes Standards.
-A few examples are:
+There are many things to look over during a home evaluation to determine if your rental property is in compliance with all the basic requirements of Healthy Homes Standards.
+There are a few examples:

-The consequences of not having an Healthy Home in accordance with The Residential Tenancies Act and consequently being in the wrong of a ruling on tenancy services ruling can have a significant impact for property owners and landlords.
-For expert advice get in touch today to schedule your rental properties house evaluation.
+The consequences of not having a Healthy Home in accordance with the Residential Tenancies Act and consequently getting on the wrong side of a Tenancy services ruling can have a significant impact for property owners and landlords.
+For expert advice get in touch today to schedule your rental properties home evaluation.

 home assessments for rental properties